Benson Mayowa: Dallas Cowboys

-On March 18, 2016, the Dallas Cowboys signed him to a three-year $8.25 million offer sheet.
-On March 22, the Raiders declined to match the offer, officially allowing Mayowa to sign with the Cowboys without receiving any compensation.
+On March 18, 2016, the Dallas Cowboys signed Mayowa to a three-year, $8.25 million offer sheet.
+On March 22, the Raiders declined to match the offer, officially allowing him to sign with the Cowboys without receiving any compensation.

-Mayowa was acquired to provide depth at the defensive end position with the looming suspensions to DeMarcus Lawrence and Randy Gregory and the decision not to bring back Greg Hardy.
-At the time the signing surprised observers, because Mayowa had only 3 career starts and 2 sacks, while playing mostly as an outside linebacker.
+Dallas looked towards Mayowa to provide depth at the defensive end position, with the looming suspensions to DeMarcus Lawrence and Randy Gregory, coupled with their decision not to bring back Greg Hardy.

 He was placed on physically unable to perform list at the start of training camp, while recovering from a knee scope he underwent in June.
 He began the season as the starter at right defensive end, until losing his position after Lawrence returned from his four-game suspension.
 His role began to be reduced and against the Cincinnati Bengals, he played less snaps than Ryan Davis.
 He was declared inactive against the Pittsburgh Steelers, after being passed on the depth chart by Davis, because he was not providing the pass rush pressure that was expected from him.
 He was declared inactive against the Baltimore Ravens and Washington Redskins.
 He returned to the lineup against the Minnesota Vikings, experiencing an improvement in his play, while finishing with 6 sacks (led the team), making 4 of them in the last five games.

 In 2017, he was limited at the start of training camp with knee soreness.
 Even though David Irving, Randy Gregory and Damontre Moore where suspended at the beginning of the regular season, Mayowa could not pass Tyrone Crawford on the depth chart at right defensive end.
 He suffered a back injury against the Oakland Raiders and missed the last 2 games.
 He finished with 21 tackles, one sack, 2 starts and was declared inactive in 2 games.

 On March 7, 2018, Mayowa was released by the Cowboys.